crawsome/colinburke.github.io/itconsulting.md

 ## 💬 Client Testimonials

 *"Colin's ability to understand complex requirements and deliver elegant solutions is outstanding.
-His Google background really shows in the quality of his work."*
+His enterprise background really shows in the quality of his work."*

 *"The automation scripts Colin built have saved us hours every week.
 The investment paid for itself within the first month."*